 Yum.
 One of the best-looking headphones out there, at least in my opinion, that MS400, PS320, and PS500 had been.

 Phiaton seemed to downgrade in quality across the board with the newer generation of portables.
 This model comes in a few different color sets, but I can’t help but score design with a shoulder shrug.
 I am having fit issues, due to the tension of the band itself being too loose to be stable on my head.

-I can walk with it.
-I cannot cycle and hit a small bump without it popping right off my noggin’.
-The pads are also on ear but of a length tall enough to be full size.
+I can walk with it but I cannot cycle and hit a small bump without it popping right off my noggin.
+The pads are also on-ear but of a length tall enough to be full size.
 It is an odd shape and I don’t find it comfortable.
 The pads are plenty soft, sure.
 But, as mentioned, the shape of the pad itself is very odd.

 There is a small hatch that covers the audio in-port on the bottom of one side of the cup…and you can’t get it out of the way of semi poking you or looking obtuse…unless you rip the door right off.
 I don’t want to rip the door off.
 I shouldn’t have to break that little piece off, but if the 3.5mm cable is on, I simply am forced to walk around with a weird little rectangle jetting out to one side.

 It is an eyesore.
 This needs a revision immediately and within the first minutes of using the headphone the first time, it became severely annoying.
 No more latches and port covers.
 They are not needed.